-Parks are open to residents all year.
+Parks are open daily from dawn to dusk for residents all year.
 Summer is filled with beautiful scenery and families enjoying their time together with picnics, swimming, and sports activities.
 Take a stroll and enjoy the flowers and foliage at their peak.
 In the winter you can enjoy the trails, ice rinks and beautiful scenery.
 Pull out your cross country skis and take advantage of a sunny snowy day.
 Here are some of our major parks:

 First Avenue & Fitch Street

 One of the premier locations is the Chippawa Park rose garden.
 This garden features many varieties of roses with the City of Welland rose as a part of the display.
 This floral garden is the site of many wedding pictures.

 Located in Dain City the southernmost part of Welland, this park is one of the community parks that has a lot to offer.
 Amenities include: picnic areas with pavilions, a splash pad, a ball diamond, a basketball court and play structure for children.

 Located in the south-west section of the City this park is one of the community parks that once you find it, families always want to come back.
 Amenities include: picnic areas with pavilions, Olympic pool, wading pool, play structure for children and plenty of off road parking.

 Located in the south-east end of the City, adjacent to the current Welland Canal, this park offers families a wonderful environment to meet, play and hold family reunions.
 Amenities include a splash pool, wading pool and community pool, five pavilions, numerous softball fields and children’s play area.

 Located in the south-central section of the City this community park is undergoing many changes and additions.
 Currently, the park is home to one of the community Olympic size pools, wading pool and has a large passive park area.